Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

     console.log(res);
   })
   .catch(error => {
-    // handle error
+    console.log(error);
   })
 // outputs "1 2 3 4"
 ```

 Running the above code should output the correct order, albeit with random delays between each number.

-We aren't handling errors in this example, but if our function was to encounter an error we would `reject('some error')` and this would then be picked up by the `catch`.

-You can learn more about `promises` here (LINK)
+In the above example we shouldn't see any errors - but if you want to adjust one of the `andomDelayedResponse()` calls to pass in no data, it should `reject` and the `catch` block will log the error.

-Promises remove a lot of nesting and give us easier to read code.
-However there is a third way to control the execution order of our code.
+Promises remove the nesting and give us easier to read code.
+Let's look at a third way that builds on this.

 ## Async / Await

-The third approach is built on top of the existing _promises_ approach but makes it easier to reason with.
-With `async` and `await` we can write code that feels a lot more like the simple top-down code, by telling it to wait when we need it to.
+The third approach is built on top of the existing _promises_ approach and results in even simpler code.
+With `async` and `await` we can write code that feels a lot more like our usual top-down code.
+It works by telling our commands to wait when we need them to.
 Let's rewrite our _who will win?_ example from above.

 ```
-function randomDelayedResponse(text, callback) {
-  return new Promise((resolve, reject) => {
-    const timeOut = Math.floor(Math.random() * 10) + 1;
-    setTimeout(() => {
-      resolve(text);
-    }, timeOut * 10);
-  });
-}
+// Replace the second part of the example above

 async function runTheRace() { // put `async` before the function call